edgio-docs/edgio-docs/guides/applications/v7/security/managed_rules.md

     4. Review all enabled policies and rules to ensure that the legitimate traffic is not targeted by mistake.

 8.  {{ PRODUCT_SECURITY }} Premier only.
 Optional.
 Prevent data leakage in the response sent to the client by clicking the **Outbound Policies** tab and then enabling the desired outbound rules.
 9.  <a id="create-rule-exception" />Optional.
-Configure the set of rules that will be ignored for a specific set of requests.
+Define the type of requests for which specific rules will be ignored.
     1. Click the **Exceptions** tab.
     2. Click **+ Add New Condition**.
     3. From the **Parameter** option, select whether requests will be identified by argument (i.e., query string argument or request body parameter), cookie, or request header.